Tribal Engagement: Redefining Customer Engagement in the Age of Social Networking

-I can envisage a future where the fastest growing companies work in collaboration with their customers to design both products and services.
-Their business plans will have been written by tribal leaders of key customer types and power will be displaced from Board room to chat room.
+I can envisage a future where the fastest-growing companies work in collaboration with their customers to design both products and services.
+Their business plans will have been written by tribal leaders of key customer types and power will be displaced from the Board room to chat room.

 How to turn away customers for good!

 Customer Relationship Management (CRM) created a whirlwind in many organisations around the desire to keep customers for longer by managing their relationships.
 The focus, to a large extent, has been around how an organisation can create positive experiences for its customers.